 3 The certificate referred to in section 97.1 of the Act shall be completed

-(a) in the case of goods exported or to be exported from Canada to the United States or to an EFTA state, in English or French;
+(a) in the case of goods exported or to be exported from Canada to the United States, in English or French;

-(b) in the case of goods exported or to be exported from Canada to Mexico, Chile, Costa Rica, Peru or Colombia, in English, French or Spanish; and
+(b) in the case of goods exported or to be exported from Canada to Mexico, to Chile or to Costa Rica, in English, French or Spanish; and

 (c) in the case of goods exported or to be exported from Canada to Israel or another CIFTA beneficiary, in English, French, Hebrew or Arabic.